Garforth: Sport

 There are two rugby clubs in Garforth, one League and one Union.
 Garforth Tigers/Tigresses ARLFC play Rugby League and are based at Glebelands Park.
 They have junior (from ages 3-18) and senior teams (from the age of 16) competing in the Yorkshire League.
 There is also a men's Rugby Union team: Garforth RUFC, who play their matches on Garforth Academy's playing fields.

 Local football teams are Garforth Town A.F.C., Garforth Villa Football Club, Garforth W.M.C.
 A.F.C. and Garforth Rangers A.F.C.
-Garforth Town play at the Bannister Prentice Community Stadium (formally known as Wheatley Park) which is located in the corner of the Cedar Ridge estate of Garforth.
+Garforth Town play at the Bannister Prentice Community Stadium (formerly known as Wheatley Park) which is located in the corner of the Cedar Ridge estate of Garforth.

 There are also two cricket clubs, Garforth C.C. & Garforth Church Parish C.C., the Squash and Leisure Centre. and a Premier World Fitness Centre.

 Garforth Golf Club has a course designed by Alister MacKenzie.